Don't Overpay for a Compatible Olympus E-M5 SD Memory Card

 Example of UHS Rating

-The Ultra High Speed bus (UHS) is a feature often found in SDHC, SDXC, and SDUC memory cards.
-The UHS bus cards to have increased transfer rates.
+The Ultra High Speed bus (UHS) is built into SDHC, SDXC, and SDUC cards.
+The UHS bus allows for faster continuous transfer rates, which is important for video.

 • UHS-I - Maximum transfer rate of 104 MB/s